This page is designed to answer the following questions:

 Following goal setting, action plans will be developed to specify what actions will be taken to achieve the objectives.
 For longer projects, time-bound milestones may be set at regular intervals.
 Again, by having systems to record the action plans, there will be evidence and accountability for what has been agreed.

-The manager will also need to ensure that there effective monitoring systems to ensure that team members are following risk assessment policies and procedures correctly and within the legislative framework (see The Management of Health and Safety at Work Regulations 1999).
+The manager will also need to ensure that there are effective monitoring systems to ensure that team members are following risk assessment policies and procedures correctly and within the legislative framework (see The Management of Health and Safety at Work Regulations 1999).
 These monitoring processes may identify areas where team members require additional training related to risk assessment.

 Review current policies in line with legislative and regulatory requirements